 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Zen Disdain, and their album Premonition.
+Nothing to disrelish within the musical spectrum of Zen Disdain and their album, Premonition.
+Therefore, this concludes Zen Disdain and their album, Premonition review.